open/close all folders

 - Team Mom: Particularly towards the Young Feathers, since she is in charge of taking care of them, and tends to act like a caring, but reasonably strict mother figure towards them.
 She partly qualifies for the older Haibane as well due to her tendency to look out for and take care of them as well.

-- Voiced by: Fumiko Orikasa (JP), Hunter MacKenzie Austin (US)
+- Voiced by: Fumiko Orikasa (JP), Hunter MacKenzie Austin (EN)

 - Team Chef: She cooks for the Haibane of Old Home when Reki isn't available.

-- Voiced by: Eri Miyajima (JP), Zarah Little (US)
+- Voiced by: Eri Miyajima (JP), Zarah Little (EN)

 - A Day in the Limelight: Episode 4, which is focused on her taking Rakka to her job and showing her what she does there on a regular basis.
 It also explores her Hidden Depths while they're at it.

-- Brilliant but Lazy: She's always late to her job, on purpose.
+- Brilliant, but Lazy: She's always late to her job, often on purpose.